-Bitcoin, which is a cryptocurrency and worldwide payment system, is the first decentralized digital currency, as the system works without a central bank or single administrator.
+Bitcoin, which is a cryptocurrency and global payment system, is the first decentralized digital currency, as the system works without a central bank or single administrator.
 The value of Bitcoin is determined by the number of people using it and buying it and the number of coins in circulation.
-Currently one bitcoin is worth around $17,000.
+Currently, one bitcoin is worth around $17,000.

 Bitcoin miners are increasingly finding Quebec an ideal location since its cold winters also provide inexpensive cooling to the machines which run all day and night.
 Operating the bitcoin mining computers in cold Quebec means that the businesses can save costs on cooling systems and electricity.

 Many financial authorities have long warned of the instability of the cryptocurrency and its use in illegal activities.
 However, Bitcoin experts argue that it is here to stay and will soon compete with the traditional banking system.

 Bitcoins are created as a reward for a process known as mining and can be exchanged for other currencies, products, and services.

 Mining is a record-keeping service done through the use of computer processing power.
 Miners keep the blockchain consistent, complete, and unalterable by repeatedly verifying and collecting newly broadcast transactions into a new group of transactions called a block.
 A blockchain is a continuously growing list of records, called blocks, which are linked and secured using cryptography.

 Quebec also remains a location that many Chinese bitcoin miners are exploring since the Chinese government is now apparently seeking to crack down on bitcoin mining.
 Many media outlets reported that Asian players in the bitcoin industry have Hydro-Quebec and are looking to establish a base in the province.